 DELAVALE & GILBERT

-One of the more popular Australian comedy duos of the pre-war years, Ern Delavale and Will Gilbert worked for most of the local leading variety managements, and toured India in 1914.
-After parting ways in 1916 Gilbert teamed up with his wife Dora while Delavale toured with his wife, Lily Vockler, and her brother Ern.
+One of the more popular Australian comedy duos of the pre-war years, Ern Delavale (aka Ernest Harris) and Will Gilbert worked for most of the local leading variety managements, and toured India in 1914.
+After parting ways in 1916 Gilbert teamed up with his wife Dora while Delavale teamed up with his brother-in-law Ern Vockler (as the Delavale Brothers).

 DELAVALE & STAGPOOLE

-Charles “Ike” Delavale and Elvie Stagppole teamed up in 1920 and were later associated with the Walter George’s Sunshine Players, Fullers’ Theatres, and Harry Clay (including the Ike Delavale Revue Co).
-After separating in the late 1920s, Delavale continued hi career for another two decades.
+Charles “Ike” Delavale (aka Ern Vockler) and Elvie Stagppole teamed up in 1920 and were later associated with the Walter George’s Sunshine Players, Fullers’ Theatres, and Harry Clay.
+After separating in the late-1920s, Delavale continued hi career for another two decades.
 Stagpoole was the daughter of Alec Stagpoole and Madge Stagpoole (formerly of the The Stagpooles acrobatic song and dance act).

-After the demise of Delavale and Gilbert, Ern Delavale formed a revolving double act with his wife Lily Vockler and her brother Ern Vockler.
+After the demise of Delavale and Gilbert in late-916, Ern Delavale (aka Ernest Harris) formed a partneship with his brother-in-law Ern Vockler which they worked as the Delavale Brothers.
+Although Vockler was rarely identified by his birth name in the press he nevertheless adopted his middle name “Charles” to avoid confusion with his older and better known partner.
+The pair also toured with their wife and sister, Lily Vockler.
 The trio played the Fullers and Clay‘s circuits before travelling to South Africa and Great Britain.
-Ern Delavale and Lily Vockler returned to Australia in the mid-1920s for Clays, and later appeared on the Tivoli and Fullers circuits.
+After the Delavale Brothers parted ways, Vockler teamed up with his wife Elvie Stagpoole.
+Ern Delavale and Lily Vockler returned to Australia in the mid-1920s for Clays, and later appeared on the Tivoli and Fullers’ circuits.